MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsDiagnostics.md

 managed local account.
 In this mode the cmdlet collects tracing across a call to the `Reset-LapsPassword` cmdlet.

-If this parameter is not specified, the cmdlet collects tracing across a call to the `Invoke-LapsProcessingCycle` cmdlet.
+If this parameter isn't specified, the cmdlet collects tracing across a call to the `Invoke-LapsProcessingCycle` cmdlet.

 ```yaml